Apply for an owner builder permit

 Complete the Owner Builder Permit Application Form (PDF) and include:

-- an original or certified copy of a current title search or Registration Confirmation Statement (no more than 30 days old) from the Titles Office
+- an original or certified copy of a current title search or Registration Confirmation Statement (no more than 30 days old) from the Titles Office or an emailed copy of the document directly from the Titles Office.

 - proof of a completed owner builder course, or exemption approval